grandey/access-data-gov-sg/README.md

 ### Time interval
 When querying the API, the following time intervals are used:
-1-hour for pm25; 5-minutes for rainfall; and 1-minute for for the other variables.
+1-hour for pm25; 5-minutes for rainfall; and 1-minute for the other variables.

 ### Metadata
 Based on [explore_data_gov_sg_api.ipynb](explore_data_gov_sg_api.ipynb), the important metadata for